aniketicloud/css-grid-examples/src/5-positioning-items/04-alignment/concepts.md

 You can only align an item when it's inside a container that has extra space than the item needs.
-(The reason why there is a `height: 100%` on particular tags like container-1.
-So that we can use the extra space below the 4em boxes.)
+(The reason why there is a `height: 100%` on particular tags or classes like html,body,container-1.
+So that we can use the extra space below the 4em boxes.
+Look how I need to add height to tags or classes(first htl, then body then container-1). if we remove heiht from any of these, vertical effect will not be visible)

 There are 2 types alignments we can set.